- 12 Sep 2025

 Whatfix Store | The Whatfix Store is a Chrome store like a repository for Chrome and Edge (Chromium) extensions to reduce the time to update content. |

-Whatfix Versioning | Whatfix Versioning gives you the option to stay on a particular version or choose to upgrade to the latest version when released. |
+Whatfix Versioning | Whatfix Versioning gives you the option to stay on a particular version or choose to upgrade to the latest version when it is released. |

 Widget | Widgets are overlays that display on top of an application and are used for a range of use cases, including onboarding, training, change management, and support. |